What is “Becoming a Disciple-Maker?”

 For the church, spiritual multiplication is the essential key for fulfilling Christ’s missionary mandate (Matthew 28:19&20).
 Through just one committed new believer who is growing consistently, sharing his faith naturally, and personally training others to do the same, the entire world can eventually receive the good news of Jesus Christ!
 This amazing process of spiritual multiplication is so personal, enjoyable, and effective, that worldwide, any church can do it.
 It simply requires a 2 Timothy 2:2 vision and the commitment to train disciple-makers to personally work with every new member who joins the church.
-Through Christ-centered friendship, those who are trained in “Operation Multiplication” learn both “why” and “how” to disciple others.
+Through Christ-centered friendship, those who are trained in “Becoming a Disciple-Maker” learn both “why” and “how” to disciple others.
 This progressive cycle of spiritual growth and lifestyle evangelism is the contemporary expression of New Testament disciple-making.

 THE PRINCIPLE OF SPIRITUAL MULTIPLICATION

 • If you were to witness for six months and reach one person, and

 then disciple him/her for the next six months, at the end of the